suit-wg/suit-multiple-trust-domains/draft-ietf-suit-trust-domains.md

 ## Operating on Multiple Components

 In order to produce compact encoding, it is efficient to perform operations on multiple Components simultaneously.
-Because Dependency Manifests and Component Images are processed at different times, there is a mechanism to distinguish between these elements: suit-condition-is-dependency.
-This can be used with suit-directive-try-each to perform operations just on Dependency Manifests or just on Component Images.
+Because Dependencies and Component Images are processed at different times, there is a mechanism to distinguish between these elements: suit-condition-is-dependency.
+This can be used with suit-directive-try-each to perform operations just on Dependencies or just on Component Images.

-For example, to fetch all Dependency Manifests, the following Commands are added to the Dependency resolution block:
+For example, to fetch all Dependencies, the following Commands are added to the Dependency resolution block:

 - Set Component Index Directive ({{I-D.ietf-suit-manifest}}, Section 8.4.10.1)
 - Set Parameters Directive ({{suit-directive-set-parameters}}) for a URI ({{I-D.ietf-suit-manifest}}, Section 8.4.8.9)
 - Set Component Index Directive, with argument "True" ({{I-D.ietf-suit-manifest}}, Section 8.4.10.1)
 - Try Each Directive
     - Sequence 0
-        - Condition Is Dependency Manifest
+        - Condition Is Dependency
         - Fetch
         - Dependency Integrity Condition ({{suit-condition-dependency-integrity}})
         - Process Dependency